lrdj/goodlookslikethis/_cases_sdingov/i-cui.md

 ## Challenge

-The service needed to be as trustworthy and clear as gov.uk itself, offering consistent, distraction-free guidance to users while adapting to the unique requirements of conversational interfaces.
+The service needed to be as trustworthy and clear as GOV.UK itself, offering consistent, distraction-free guidance to users while adapting to the unique requirements of conversational interfaces.

 <figure>
   <img src="/i/cases/cui/study/chat-flow.png" alt="A user journey example on a mobile device">
   <figcaption>It was important for us to understand if the user's problem could be solved while in a mobile context.
-I leveraged the gov.uk design system's mobile-first responsive templates to integrate the conversational UI.</figcaption>
+I leveraged the GOV.UK design system's mobile-first responsive templates to integrate the conversational UI.</figcaption>
 </figure>

 My brief was twofold: